Hyperbolicity of the complex of free factors: Loops with long illegal segments

 The key result of this section is Proposition~\ref{gafa}(surviving illegal turns) which is a generalization of \cite[Lemma~2.10]{gafa}.
 Before stating Proposition~\ref{gafa}, we need a bit of terminology and some preliminary lemmas to be used in the proof.
 In this section, $\bG_t$, $t\in [0,L]$, is a folding path in $\X$ parametrized by arclength.
 Consider a conjugacy class $z$ in $\FF$ and the induced path of loops $z_t:=z|\bG_t$.
 The illegal turns along $z_t$ are folding as $t$ increases, but at discrete times an illegal turn may become legal, or several illegal turns may collide and become one (e.g.\ see Figure~\ref{f:unfold.v2}).
 We say that a consecutive collection of illegal turns along $z$ {\it survives to $\bG_L$} if none of them become legal nor do they collide with a neighboring illegal turn in the collection, for any $t\in [0,L]$.
 In particular, each illegal turn in the collection in $z_t$ unfolds to a single illegal turn in the collection in $z_{t'}$ for $t'\le t$.
 We will call the portion\footnote{usually a segment, but possibly all of $z_t$} of $z_t$ spanned by our collection the {\it good portion of $z_t$}.
 The turns in the collection in $z_t$ are, in order, $\tau_{t,1}, \tau_{t,2},\dots$ and have vertices $p_{t,1}, p_{t,2},\dots$.
 In particular, if $t'<t$ then $\tau_{t,i}$ unfolds to $\tau_{t',i}$.
 The image of $\tau_{t,i}$ in $\bG_t$ is $\bar\tau_{t,i}$.
 In this context, the Unfolding Principle gives the implication $\bar\tau_{t,i}=\bar\tau_{t,j}\implies\bar\tau_{t',i}=\bar\tau_{t',j}$.
 We also say that $\bar\tau_{t,i}$ {\it unfolds to} $\bar\tau_{t',i}$.

 Suppose that a consecutive collection of illegal turns along $z$ survives to $\bG_L$.
-For each $t\in [0,L]$ denote by $\mathcal T_t$ the set of turns that occur in the given consecutive collection, i.e.\ $\mathcal T_t=\{\bar\tau_{t,1}, \bar\tau_{t,2},\dots\}$.
-Let $D_t$ denote the set of directions in $\bG_t$ that occur in a turn in $\mathcal T_t$.
-Of course, $D_t$ is partitioned into equivalence classes with respect to the relation ``being in the same gate'', but we consider a finer equivalence relation generated by $d\sim d'$ if $\{d,d'\}\in\mathcal T_t$.
+For each $t\in [0,L]$ denote by $\T_t$ the set of turns that occur in the given consecutive collection, i.e.\ $\T_t=\{\bar\tau_{t,1}, \bar\tau_{t,2},\dots\}$.
+Let $D_t$ denote the set of directions in $\bG_t$ that occur in a turn in $\T_t$.
+Of course, $D_t$ is partitioned into equivalence classes with respect to the relation ``being in the same gate'', but we consider a finer equivalence relation generated by $d\sim d'$ if $\{d,d'\}\in\T_t$.
 We will call the equivalence classes {\it subgates}.
-Each subgate, say at the vertex $v$, gives rise to a ``Whitehead graph'': the vertices of the graph are the directions in the subgate, and an edge is drawn between $d$ and $d'$ if $\{d,d'\}\in\mathcal T_t$.
+The {\it Whitehead graph of $\bG_t$}, denoted $\W(\bG_t)$ or often just $\W_t$, is the simple\footnote{no multiple edges, no edges that are loops} graph whose vertices are directions at vertices of $\bG_t$ and edges are illegal turns in $\bG_t$.
+Note that directions at vertices are in the same gate if and only if they are in the same component of $\W_t$.
+Define $\SW(\bG_t)$, or just $\SW_t$, to be the subgraph of $\W_t$ spanned by the edges in $\T_t$, i.e.\ a vertex in $\SW_t$ is a direction in a turn in $\T_t$ and an edge is an element of $\T_t$.
+Note that directions are in the same subgate if and only if they are in the same component of $\SW_t$.